Jessica-ovabor/JessiSchool/README.md

 Creating this API helped me learn and practice:
 * API Development with Python
-* Unit Testing using pytest and Postman
+* Unit Testing using Pytest,Insomnia and Postman
 * Routing
 * Swagger Documentation
 * Debugging